anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-16-terraform-and-azure.md

 So normally you would use one of the [provisioners](https://www.terraform.io/docs/provisioners/index.html) such as `remote-exec`, `local-exec`, or `connection` using a `bastion_host`.
 And sometimes this works wonderfully, and other times you run into a miriad of issues concerning privileges or ssh or something.

-But if access issues cause the majority of those issues, giving Terraform a bad reputation for configuring infrastructure, then [Virtual Machine Extensions](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/extensions-features) cloud that sentiment, in a really good way.
+But if access issues cause the majority of those issues, giving Terraform a bad reputation for configuring infrastructure, then [Virtual Machine Extensions](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/extensions-features) confuse that sentiment, in a really good way.
 In Microsoft's words:

 > Azure virtual machine extensions are small applications that provide post-deployment configuration and automation tasks on Azure virtual machines.
 For example, if a virtual machine requires software installation, anti-virus protection, or Docker configuration, a VM extension can be used to complete these tasks.
 Azure VM extensions can be run by using the Azure CLI, PowerShell, Azure Resource Manager templates, and the Azure portal.
-(AND [TERRAFORM](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine_extension.html)!!!!!)
 Extensions can be bundled with a new virtual machine deployment or run against any existing system.

+They left [Terraform]](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine_extension.html) off of that list!
 That means that with this resource:

 ```
 resource "azurerm_virtual_machine_extension" "test" {